microsoft/terminal/doc/specs/#7335 - Console Allocation Policy.md

 ### Compatibility

-An existing application opting into **hidden** may constitute a breaking change, but the scope of the breakage is restricted to that application and is expected to be managed by the application.
+An existing application opting into **detached** may constitute a breaking change, but the scope of the breakage is restricted to that application and is expected to be managed by the application.

 All behavioral changes are opt-in.

-> **EXAMPLE**: If Python updates python.exe to specify an allocation policy of **hidden**, graphical python applications
+> **EXAMPLE**: If Python updates python.exe to specify an allocation policy of **detached**, graphical python applications
 > will become double-click runnable from the graphical shell without spawning a console window. _However_, console-based
 > python applications will no longer spawn a console window when double-clicked from the graphical shell.
 >
-> If python.exe specifies **detached**, Console APIs will fail until a console is allocated.
+> In addition, if python.exe specifies **detached**, Console APIs will fail until a console is allocated.

-Python could work around this by calling [`AllocConsole`] if it can be detected that console I/O is required.
+Python could work around this by calling [`AllocConsole`] or [new API `AllocConsoleEx`](#allocconsoleex) if it can be detected that console I/O is required.

 #### Downlevel